-- Different Factors can come into play when determining how much time your dog can tolerate time away from you, but there are no guidelines.
-Consider consulting a professional or visiting a veterinary to decide on your options.
+- Different Factors can come into play when determining how much time your dog can Tolerate time away from you, but there are no guidelines.
+Consider consulting a professional or visiting a veterinarian to decide on your options.
 Some dogs suffer from separation anxiety and are prone to panic attacks.
 These dogs will react aggressively, bark incessantly, or even attempt to escape their owner’s home.

-- Depending on how your dog handles the separation, you can increase the time your pet is away from you.
+- Depending on how your dog handles the separation, you can increase your pet’s time away from you.
 Start with 5 minutes, then move up to 15 minutes.
 Usually, your dog can handle up to 4 hours of being left alone, so work up from there.

 Separation Anxiety Treatment